-Strategic Property Board Innovation and Efficiency Board Service Review Board W2R Board BSF Project Board Procurement Board This Page is Intentionally Blank
+Strategic Property Board

+Innovation and Efficiency Board

+Service Review Board

+W2R Board

+BSF Project Board

+Procurement Board

 THE SHADOW CABINET

 Composition

 The Leader of the Major Minority Group may choose to form a Shadow Cabinet by his/ her nomination from amongst the members of the Council.
 The Leader of the Major Minority Group shall notify the Council and the Chief Executive of the names of the members nominated to form a Shadow Cabinet and of any changes in the membership of the Shadow Cabinet which may occur from time to time.